google/benchmark/README.md

 #### Counter Reporting

-When using the console reporter, by default, user counters are are printed at the end after the table, the same way as ``bytes_processed`` and ``items_processed``.
+When using the console reporter, by default, user counters are printed at the end after the table, the same way as ``bytes_processed`` and ``items_processed``.
 This is best for cases in which there are few counters, or where there are only a couple of lines per benchmark.
 Here's an example of